metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 Inside `Config\Windows` there is a `Firewall.msc` settings file, which saves you from doing these things every time you open GPO firewall, you can customize it and re-save your preferences.

-[Windows Firewall reference][ref firewall]
+- [Windows Firewall reference][ref firewall]
-[Windows Firewall Technologies][ref firewall old]
+- [Windows Firewall Technologies][ref firewall old]

 ## TCP View

-TCP view is another tool that wil let you see what programs are listening on which ports on local system
+TCP view is another tool that wil let you see which programs are listening on which ports on local system

 ![Alternate text](Screenshots/TCPView.png)

 [Download TCPView][ref tcpview]